darkreactions/ESCALATE/data_model/README.md

 ### Prerequisites

-Minimal software you need in place to instatiate the model
+Minimal software you need in place to instantiate the model

 ```
-postgreSQL v11 / v12
+PostgreSQL v11 / v12
 ```

 ### Optional